-If you’re thinking of selling, then whether you’re selling your home for the first time or you’re an old pro, the costs of selling a house can easily get on top of you and out of control.
+If you’re thinking of selling your house or flat, then whether you’re selling for the first time or you’re an old pro, the costs of selling a house can easily get on top of you and out of control.
 Here you’ll find a comprehensive selling house costs guide, so you can plan for them, and keep them within budget.

 Estate Agent Fees